editorconfig/editorconfig-core-c/INSTALL.md

     make install

-This command will copy all the file you need to corresponding directories: editorconfig libraries will be copied to PREFIX/lib and executables will be copied to PREFIX/bin.
+This command will copy all the files you need to corresponding directories: editorconfig libraries will be copied to PREFIX/lib and executables will be copied to PREFIX/bin.